Funding supports returning visitor experiences

 Within walking distance of other local businesses such as the shop, the local hotel with its bar and restaurant, a café and the Community Centre, the jetty is an integral part of attracting visitors to Kilchoan.

-After years of storm damage the jetty needed significant remedial works, and the West Ardnamurchan Community Development Company (WACDC), which owns it, has invested in repairs and installation of new moorings.
-Increased income from the renovations will help support the increased costs of running of the existing toilet and shower block facilities.
+After years of storm damage the jetty needed significant remedial works, and the West Ardnamurchan Community Development Company (WACDC), which owns it, invested in repairs and installation of new moorings.
+Increased income from the renovations helps support the increased costs of running of the existing toilet and shower block facilities.

-HIE’s capital tourism fund has provided £40,000 towards this marine tourism investment.
+HIE’s capital tourism fund provided £40,000 towards this marine tourism investment.

 Photo courtesy of Hamza Yassin